phparkitect/arkitect/README.md

 - may depend on specific components
 - may depend on any component

-Check out [this demo project](https://github.com/phparkitect/arkitect-demo) to get an idea on how write rules
+Check out [this demo project](https://github.com/phparkitect/arkitect-demo) to get an idea on how write rules.

-# How to install
+# Installation

-## Using composer
+## Using Composer

 ```bash
 composer require --dev phparkitect/phparkitect
 ```

-## Using a phar
+## Using a Phar
-Sometimes your project can conflict with one or more of Phparkitect's dependencies.
+Sometimes your project can conflict with one or more of PHPArkitect's dependencies.
 In that case you may find the Phar (a self-contained PHP executable) useful.

 The Phar can be downloaded from GitHub: